mohamad-shadfar/Time-Schedule/README.md

  2. you have to install numpy and turtle libraries.
  3. you can change the color in code.
  4. after ploting the data an image will be save in format of jpg.eps .

- enjoyyyyyyyyyyyyyyy ;)
+a sample output is exist in thie repo too. enjoyyyyyyyyyyyyyyy ;)